 Preventing a fall can not only lead to a greater quality of life as you age, but it can actually save your life.
 Falls are the leading cause of death from injury of older Americans.
-While the fall itself may not be lethal, long stays in the hospital and rehabilitation as well as complicated surgeries can start a chain of events that lead to rapid decline.
+While the fall itself may not be fatal, long stays in the hospital and rehabilitation, as well as complicated surgeries, can start a chain of events that lead to rapid decline.
 Almost 1 out of 10 people over the age of 50 will die within a month of surgery from a broken hip.
 That rises to 1 in 5 if the patient already has a medical problem, according to NPR.

 Of course there are multiple factors that contribute to the increased risk of a fall:

-- Chronic Diseases: Often limit mobility and activity, increase pain, and can cause lightheadedness and dizziness
+- Chronic Diseases: Often limit mobility and activity, increase pain, and can cause lightheadedness and dizziness.

-- Dementia: Symptoms of various stages and types of dementia include disorientation, changes in balance, hearing, gait, coordination, memory and a lack of judgment/ inhibition
+- Dementia: Symptoms of various stages and types of dementia include disorientation, changes in balance, hearing, gait, coordination, memory and a lack of judgment/ inhibition.

 Two Models for How We Handle Fear